 Singer Instruments, Roadwater, Somerset, UK, TA23 0RE

 The consequence of having a mutation in the genome also varies.
-A mutation can have no effect to an organism if the mutation occurs in a region that does not affect gene products or gene functions.
+A mutation can have no effect on an organism if the mutation occurs in a region that does not affect gene products or gene functions.
 This can happen if the mutation occurs at the non-coding region of the DNA or if the mutation occurs at a coding region, but does not change the final amino acid sequence of the gene product.
-This type of genetic alternation is called a silent mutation.
-Silent mutation is the major type of mutation which occurs in our genome.
+This type of genetic alteration is called a silent mutation.
+A silent mutation is the major type of mutation which occurs in our genome.

 Organisms acquire mutations through intrinsic and extrinsic factors regularly, which cause variations in our genome.
 Variation caused by genome mutation is essential for the long-term survival of species because it provides the basis for natural selection, evolution, and adaptation to the changing environment over time.

 Mutations can also be intentionally introduced in a laboratory setting.
 Over the years, scientists have developed techniques to generate genetic mutations in model organisms.
 These techniques are powerful tools for scientists to study gene and protein functions.